 Brachial Plexus Injury Causes

-The brachial plexus a group of nerve fibers that run from the spine and through the neck into the arms.
+The brachial plexus a group of nerve fibers that run from the spinal cord and through the neck into the arms.
 When an infant experiences a brachial plexus injury, it can happen to any part of the nerve fibers, and can range in severity depending upon the location of the injury and how it happened.
 One of the most common causes of infant brachial plexus include excessive stretching and force during labor and delivery.
 In most instances, the delivery is stressful and difficult, often marked by the use of birth-assistance tools such as forceps or a vacuum extraction tool.
 Other causes include:

 - A breech delivery